-For all nontraditional mortgage loan products, a provider's analysis of a borrower's repayment capacity should include an evaluation of their ability to repay the debt by final maturity at the fully indexed rate,3 assuming a fully amortizing repayment schedule.4 In addition, for products
+For all nontraditional mortgage loan products, a provider's analysis of a borrower's repayment capacity should include an evaluation of their ability to repay the debt by final maturity at the fully indexed rate, assuming a fully amortizing repayment schedule.
+In addition, for products that permit negative amortization, the repayment analysis should be based upon the initial loan

-The fully indexed rate equals the index rate prevailing at origination plus the margin that will apply after the expiration of an introductory interest rate.
+&lt;sup>3 The fully indexed rate equals the index rate prevailing at origination plus the margin that will apply after the expiration of an introductory interest rate.
 The index rate is a published interest rate to which the interest rate on an ARM is tied.
 Some commonly used indices include the 1-Year Constant Maturity Treasury Rate (CMT), the 6-Month London Interbank Offered Rate (LIBOR), the 11th District Cost of Funds (COFI), and the Moving Treasury Average (MTA), a 12-month moving average of the monthly average yields of U.S. Treasury securities adjusted to a constant maturity of one year.
 The margin is the number of percentage points a lender adds to the index value to calculate the ARM interest rate at each adjustment period.
 In different interest rate scenarios, the fully indexed rate for an ARM loan based on a lagging index (e.g., MTA rate) may be significantly different from the rate on a comparable 30-year fixed-rate product.
-In these cases, a credible that permit negative amortization, the repayment analysis should be based upon the initial loan amount plus any balance increase that may accrue from the negative amortization provision.5
+In these cases, a credible market rate should be used to qualify the borrower and determine repayment capacity.